wwlorey/book-decrypter/README.md

 5. It must run in python3 in the latest up-to-date stable Debian VM, where we will do all grading.

-6. All files must be utf-8 unix delimted.
+6. All files must be utf-8 unix delimted (don't copy/paste from your Windows host, or risk the consequences of bad newlines!)

 ## Tips and tricks
 * What is the most frequent character?